brunorijsman/rift-python/doc/security-feature-guide.md

     secret: this-is-the-secret-for-key-3
 </pre>

-Each key is defined by:
+Each autentication_key is defined by:

  * A unique key ID.
 This is a number between 1 and 66051.
 Keys with a key-id in range 1...255 can be used as outer keys and/or origin keys.
 Keys with a key-id greater than 255 can only be used